Core Idea

 Early detection creates intervention space that late detection eliminates:

-- New challenges: Assign a technically harder problem or an unfamiliar domain
+- New challenges: Assign a technically harder problem or unfamiliar domain

 - Role expansion: Add scope, responsibility, or project ownership